equinor/TimeSeriesAnalysis/articles/limitations.md

 - PlantSimulator currenlty always consider ``e[i-1]`` when simulating PID-controllers (unlike UnitSimulator), this should be configurable, but requires a change to the ``DetermineCalculationOrderOfModels()``
+- PlantSimulator cannot handle "computational loops", where two or more systems co-depend on each other.

 ### Unit Simulator